Roses Theatre: History

-Notable Events
+Notable events

 Final performance of Eric Morecambe

 The popular British comedian Eric Morecambe collapsed just off stage at the theatre after taking a final curtain call in May 1984.
-He never regained consciousness and died shortly afterwards at Cheltenham General Hospital.
+He never regained consciousness and died shortly afterwards at Cheltenham General Hospital, aged 58.

 The theatre remembered the comic legend by naming the theatre's conference room after him.
 The Eric Morecambe Room is used by local and national companies for conferences and meetings.
 The theatre has been featured in TV shows documenting his life and featuring photographs of his final performance as well as interviews with Stan Stennett who was a friend of Eric Morecambe.
 Despite rumours, no video footage is known to exist of Eric Morecambe's final performance.

 Charlton Heston

-Actor Nick Wilkes, who was a technician at the theatre in the late 1990s, approached Hollywood actor Charlton Heston to assist with his £2,450-a-term fees at the Bristol Old Vic Theatre School by appearing in a one night only show.
-Mr Heston agreed and the theatre welcomed the Hollywood legend onto its stage for a question and answer evening, followed by a cinema screening of his most recent film 'Alaska'.
+Actor Nick Wilkes, who was a technician at the theatre in the late 1990s, approached Hollywood actor Charlton Heston to assist with his £2,450-a-term fees at the Bristol Old Vic Theatre School by appearing in a one-night-only show.
+Mr Heston agreed and the theatre welcomed the Hollywood legend onto its stage for a question-and-answer evening, followed by a cinema screening of his most recent film 'Alaska'.

 Following the show, Mr Heston was approached by Theatre Director Robert Hamlin to help launch the theatre's 'replace a seat' campaign which aimed at replacing the auditorium's ageing 375 seats.